What’s your favorite part about visiting a new place?

 Make Time For Churros

-Teotihuacan is an ancient city about an hour outside of Mexico City.
-How the city was built is a mystery, but the Aztecs claimed it after their discovery of the land.
-This area is massive, so allow yourself a day to explore all that is has to offer.
-Learn all about the history of the ever-changing inhabitants, religion (inhabitants had a Pulque God!) and the excavations going on at the site.
-Pack your hiking boots and make sure you hit this must-sees!
-If you’re short on time, make sure to see the main attractions and what you saw in your high school history textbooks: Avenue of the Dead, the Pyramid of the Sun, the Pyramid of the Moon and the Citadel.
+Teotihuacan is an ancient city about an hour outside of Mexico City with a bit of a mystery.
+This area is massive, so allow yourself a day to explore all that it has to offer.
+Learn all about the history of the ever-changing inhabitants, religion (there was a pulque god!), and the ongoing excavations.
+Even if you’re short on time, make sure to see the main attractions: Avenue of the Dead, the Pyramid of the Sun, the Pyramid of the Moon, and the Citadel.

 - Travel With Us To Mexico City